arielchuri/emergentobjects/index.md

-# Emerging Objects
+# Welcome

-Welcome to the emering objects git repository.
+Welcome to the emerging objects git repository.